shilpavijay/Algorithms/README.md

-Simplified implementations of Some Interesting Problems and Algorithms using Python:
+Simplified implementations of Some Interesting Problems and Algorithms using Python.

-1. Fibonacci Series
+Algorithms:

-2. Bubble Sorting technique
+1. Bubble Sorting technique
-3. Merge Sort - Divide and Conquer technique
+2. Merge Sort - Divide and Conquer technique

+Fun with Math:

+1. Fibonacci Number and Series

+Puzzles:

+1. Leader of the Array Problem
+2. Linked List Traversal
+3. Multiplicative Problem